ssfsx17/ffpnp/Jobs/JobDetails/Scholar.md

 Adloqium (3 AP) (single) - Restores Intellect * Level * 0.5 HP, and grants Blink and Shieldes status (1).
 Against undead, it is a magical attack with non-elemental damage, but the statuses work normally.
 Outside of combat, this allows full restoration of one target's HP during a long rest.

-Natural Selection (special) - Intellect * Level non-elemental magical damage to everyone of your own race.
-Which includes you.
+Natural Selection (special) - Intellect * Level non-elemental magical damage to all enemies and yourself.

 ### Scholastic Lore T4